Artillex-Studios/Documentation/Writerside/topics/Configuration-axvouchers.md

   type: "stone_sword"
   name: "<red>Sword"

-placeholders:
-- id: name
-  default: 1

 actions:
 - "[player] spawn"
-- "[console] say %player% has got some serious weapons now!"
+- "[console] say %player% has got some serious weapons now! <name>" # The name placeholder is used here
 - "[firework] #ff0000,ball"
 - "[sound] entity_player_levelup,0.5,0.2"
 - "[item] 1" # You can check the items a bit further down!